Digital Due Diligence in 24-72 Hours: The M&A Speed Advantage

 Converting Findings to Deal Terms

 Speed without accuracy is worthless.
 The output of a rapid digital assessment must be actionable at the deal table.
-EAL modeling - multiplying breach probability by expected impact across identified scenarios - translates technical findings into financial language investment committees understand.
+EAL modeling, multiplying breach probability by expected impact across identified scenarios, translates technical findings into financial language investment committees understand.

 Material findings typically drive: